Cushaw Hydroelectric Project

-The Cushaw Hydroelectric Project is a 7.5 megawatt (MW) dam and power house facility owned and operated by Virginia Electric Power Company, operating as Dominion Virginia Power.
+The Cushaw Hydroelectric Project is a 7.5 megawatt (MW) dam and power house facility owned and operated by Cushaw Hydro LLC.

 The project is located on the James River, a navigable waterway of the United States, in Bedford and Amherst Counties, Virginia.
 The project occupies federal lands administered by the U.S. Forest Service.
 Nearby communities include Snowden and Big Island, Virginia.
 The town of Glasgow, Virginia lies just northwest of the Cushaw Project pool.

-The project was constructed and began generating electric power in 1930 at the site of a former dam constructed in the 1800s also known as Cushaw Dam or Snowden Dam.
+The project was constructed and began generating electric power in 1930 at the site of a former dam constructed in the 1820's and reconstructed in the 1850's known as Cushaw Falls Dam.

 The Cushaw Project consists of a 1,550-foot-long, 27-foot-high reinforced concrete dam, with a 1,500-foot-long spillway extending diagonally across the James River.
 The dam impounds a 138-acre reservoir with a surface elevation of 656 feet mean sea level (msl) at normal operating pool.
 The project’s powerhouse is integral with the dam and contains five generating units with a total installed capacity of 7,500 kilowatts.
 Project power is transmitted through a 2.3-kilovolt (kV) underground cable connected to a substation.
-Dominion operates the project remotely from its Bath County Pumped Storage project.
-Dominion Energy has sold this power plant (the oldest one in their fleet) in late 2018.
+Dominion Energy previously operated the project remotely from its Bath County Pumped Storage project.
+Dominion Energy sold the project (the oldest one in their fleet) to Cushaw Hydro LLC in late 2018.